mavlink/mavlink-devguide/en/services/gimbal_v2.md

 #### Discovery of gimbal device

-The MAVlink node where the gimbal manager is implemented needs to discover gimbal devices by sending a broadcast [MAV_CMD_REQUEST_MESSAGE](#MAV_CMD_REQUEST_MESSAGE) for [GIMBAL_DEVICE_INFORMATION](#GIMBAL_DEVICE_INFORMATION).
+The MAVlink node where the gimbal manager is implemented needs to discover gimbal devices by sending a broadcast [MAV_CMD_REQUEST_MESSAGE](#MAV_CMD_REQUEST_MESSAGE_2) for [GIMBAL_DEVICE_INFORMATION](#GIMBAL_DEVICE_INFORMATION).
-Every gimbal device should respond with `GIMBAL_DEVICE_INFORMATION`.
+Every gimbal device should respond with [GIMBAL_DEVICE_INFORMATION](#GIMBAL_DEVICE_INFORMATION).

 The MAVLink node should then create as many gimbal manager instances as gimbal devices found.

 #### Control of a gimbal device

-To control a gimbal should use [GIMBAL_DEVICE_SET_ATTITUDE](#GIMBAL_DEVICE_SET_ATTITUDE) to control set the angle and/or angular rate of the gimbal device.
+To control the angle and/or angular rate of the gimbal device the message [GIMBAL_DEVICE_SET_ATTITUDE](#GIMBAL_DEVICE_SET_ATTITUDE) should be used.
 If the gimbal manager has multiple gimbal control inputs available it should deconflict them as explained below.

 #### Autopilot state for gimbal device

-If the gimbal manager is implemented in the autopilot it should also send the message [AUTOPILOT_STATE_FOR_GIMBAL_DEVICE](#AUTOPILOT_STATE_FOR_GIMBAL_DEVICE).
+The autopilot should also send the message [AUTOPILOT_STATE_FOR_GIMBAL_DEVICE](#AUTOPILOT_STATE_FOR_GIMBAL_DEVICE) to the gimbal device.
 This data is required by the gimbal device's attitude estimator (horizon compensation), as well as to anticipate the vehicle's movements (e.g. the feed forward angular velocity in z-axis, so the current yaw intention).

 ### Gimbal device broadcast/status messages

 The gimbal device should send out its attitude and status in [GIMBAL_DEVICE_ATTITUDE_STATUS](#GIMBAL_DEVICE_ATTITUDE_STATUS) at a regular rate, e.g. 10 Hz.
 This message is a meant as broadcast, so it's not only sent to the gimbal manager but also to the ground station directly.
-It is the only message from gimbal device to the ground station directly.
+It is the only message from the gimbal device to the ground station directly.

 ### Gimbal manager deconfliction rules